Navigating the aiR for Review dashboard

 The aspect selector bar appears in the upper middle section of the dashboard for projects that use Issues analysis or Relevance and Key Documents analysis.
 This lets you choose which metrics, citations, and other results to view in the Analysis Results grid.

-An aspect tab appears for every Issues field choice that has choice criteria.
-They appear in order according to each choice's Order value.
+- A tab appears for every Issues field choice that has choice criteria.
+Click each to view the corresponding data.
+The tabs appear in order according to each choice's Order value.
 For information on changing the choice order, see Choice detail fields.

-Additionally, the All Issues tab offers a comprehensive overview of predictions and scores for all issues and documents within the project.
+- The All Issues tab displays first.
+It offers a comprehensive overview of predictions and scores for all issues and documents within the project.
 The total number of issue predictions displayed on the All Issues tab is calculated by multiplying the number of issues by the number of documents.
 For example, if you had 10 issues and 100 documents, issue predictions would equal 1000.

 When you select one of the aspect tabs in the bar, both the project metrics section and analysis results grid update to show results related to that aspect.
 For example: